zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ### [REST](#tab/rest)
 Request a container group from a standby pool using [Create or Update](/rest/api/container-instances/container-groups/create-or-update) and specifying the standby pool and container group profile.
+For more information on using config maps during container requests, see [use config maps](container-instances-config-map.md).

 ```HTTP
 PUT